xxmalcala/Phy-LSG/README.md

 This is part of an on-going "pet" project to improve accesibility to phylogenomic approaches for "naïve" users.
 As such, this is an **UNFINISHED**, albeit functional, pipeline.
 It remains unpublished (in its current state) and it would be best to use the existing [PhyloToL](https://github.com/Katzlab/PhyloTOL) pipeline for the time being!

 ## Description
-**PhyGen** is a phylogenomic pipeline based on the existing [PhyloToL](https://github.com/Katzlab/PhyloTOL) approach, with a suite of quality of life changes to improve modularity, reporting, and data curation.
+**PhyGen** is a phylogenomic pipeline based on the existing [PhyloToL](https://github.com/Katzlab/PhyloTOL) ([Cerón-Romero et al. 2019, *MBE*](https://academic.oup.com/mbe/article/36/8/1831/5486329)) approach, with a suite of quality of life changes to improve modularity, reporting, and data curation.

 In addition to generating robust **M**ulti-**S**equence **A**lignments (MSAs), support scripts are available to assess possible contamination (SCRIPT NAME) and ability to update databases with additional taxa (transcriptomes or genomes).